gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.RemoveAllChildren(this BloonModel) Method

-(Cross-Game compatible) Removes all spawned children from this BloonModel
+Removes all spawned children from this BloonModel

 ```csharp
 public static void RemoveAllChildren(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);